achilles-d/parser-compsci308/doc/DESIGN_PLAN.md

      Since we are separating the front end and back end with a model turtle and a view turtle, there needs to be a way of communicating information between the two.
 This is where the controller comes in to call the getTurtlePosition() method which will interact with the backend to get the coordinate location of the backend turtle.
 Then the front end external API will call updateViewTurtlePosition() which will update the front end turtle's location on the screen.

+#### Achilles Use Cases
+- Sending new variable states to VariablesPane to be displayed

+    getAllVariables() will be called by Visualizer to get all of the variables that should be displayed by VariablesPane. getVariables() will then be called by Visualizer for each variable it received from the previous call to ascertain the value of each of those variables.
+These variables and their corresponding values will be passed on to VariablesPane to be displayed by in the UI.

+- Process entered commands from UI

+    parsecode() will be called by Visualizer with the commands entered in the UI to be processed.
+They will be deciphered by Parser and the resulting instructions will be passed on to Executor to be carried out.

 ## Design Considerations